What’s In A Goodbye

 Salted Caramel Chocolate Cake

-Don Henrico’s is not just after delivering good food, but the place matters as well.
-It is not just the treats that your suitor gives you during courtship that are important but how you were serenaded as well, right?
+Don Henrico’s is not just about delivering good food, but the place matters as well.
+It is not just the treats that your suitor gives you during courtship that are important, but how you were serenaded as well, right?

 I loved the ambiance of Don Henrico’s at Glorietta 1 in Makati City.
 They have one side of the restaurant which is quite classical and another side which is a bit modern.
-What sets them apart would be the choice of lighting for each of this side.
-The place has a combination of yellow and white lights which creates that semblance to a home.
-Art galleries are known for its yellow mellow lights while a common office ambiance would be the white lights and any home has both the white and the yellow lights.
+What sets them apart would be the choice of lighting for each of these sides.
+The place has a combination of yellow and white lights, which creates a semblance of a home.
+Art galleries are known for their yellow mellow lights, while a common office ambiance would be the white lights, and any home has both the white and the yellow lights.

 Tin Ginete